Nicolas-Botelho/leds-tools-public/docs/made/basic_concepts/0_prerequisites.md

 npm run build
 # open in VS Code and press F5 to run the extension in dev mode
 ```

-> Replace `npx made-cli` with the actual CLI binary name if different.

 ---